 These are the numbers that can be seen in the marketing material quite often.
 These numbers represent the SSD’s throughput.
 These numbers (usually mid-500 MB/s for SATA, up to 3500 MB/s for NVMe) can be quite attractive to the buyer and are thus aggressively pushed to the front of the marketing material.
 In reality, these are not indicative of the real-world speed generally and only matter primarily while writing or reading large amounts of data at once.

 SSD as an OS drive

 If you are looking for a solid-state drive to put your operating system on, some important factors need to be considered.
 Firstly, OS drives need to work on many small operations simultaneously.
 This means that high Random R/W speeds can be quite helpful in this regard.
 The IOPS values of the drive should also be taken into account since those are more indicative of a realistic scenario.
 Some sort of caching technique, either DRAM cache or HMB cache should be considered essential in a drive that is intended to be used as an OS drive.
 You can get away with a cheaper DRAM-less drive but its endurance and performance will be much lower than the drives that do house a cache.
+Ideally, you should be looking for a high-performance NVMe SSD such as the WD Black SN750 , or the Samsung 970 EVO or equivalent.
 Any sort of SSD is a significant improvement over traditional drives though, so it is considered vital to have at least an OS SSD in modern systems.